It's true: if you type 140 characters on HERO's patented design, your fingers travel 3 feet (35%) less than on QWERTY.

 Boring blocky keys or gaudy colors?
 Clearly not heroic.

-For subscribers, HERO's dialpad view gives faster number entry, surrounded by all the related characters you'll need.
+HERO's dialpad view gives faster number entry, surrounded by all the related characters you'll need.

 The Symbol view has niceties like left and right-facing quotes, copyright, bullet, infinity, and more.